 Purchase AU Health Insurance

 Students are automatically enrolled in the American University health insurance plan after their course registration has been processed by the WSP staff.
-If you would like to keep this insurance plan, please submit the health insurance Enrollment Form (see AU Health Insurance Benefit Details below for instructions).
+If you would like to keep this insurance plan, please create your account at www.carefirst.com/AU.
 If you would like to waive the AU health insurance plan because you already have comparable insurance, follow the steps under Waive AU Health Insurance.

 AU Health Insurance Premiums